Roy Le Messurier

-Education

-He was educated at Semaphore Collegiate School and at the Collegiate School of St Peter.
+He was educated at Semaphore Collegiate School and at St Peter's College.

 Employment

-At 16, Roy entered his father's shipping agency, A. & E. Le Messurier, where he specialized in importing timber from Tasmania for local furniture-makers and developed it into a significant enterprise.
+At age 16, Roy entered his father's shipping agency, A. & E. Le Messurier, where he specialized in importing timber from Tasmania for local furniture-makers, and developed it into a significant enterprise.
+He became chairman of directors and also managing director of Gunnersen, Le Messurier Ltd.

+His directorships included S.A.
+Gas Company, Quarry Industries Ltd, and Cowell Brothers & Co.
+Ltd.

+He was a member of the Royal Adelaide and Mount Lofty Golf Clubs.

 Football

 He played for Port Adelaide before the family moved to North Adelaide in 1908, and he qualified for the North Adelaide team under the electorate system.
 He played at North Adelaide from 1908–09 and 1910–13, playing 46 games and kicking 4 goals.

 He played for South Australia at the 1908 Jubilee Australasian Football Carnival held in Melbourne.

-His younger brother, Frederick Neill Le Messurier (1891-1966), also played with North Adelaide from 1908–10 and 1913–14 (playing with the Adelaide University Football Club from 1911–12).
+His younger brother, Frederick Neill Le Messurier (1891-1966), also played for North Adelaide from 1908–10 and 1913–14 (playing with the Adelaide University Football Club from 1911–12).

-Le Messurier later re-joined Port Adelaide as a committeeman.
+He later re-joined Port Adelaide as a committeeman.